kelasol/complete-intro-to-react-v5/myNotes/03-Tools.md

 Like everything in eslint:recommended everyone should be running all the time.
 I don't think it's a controversial opinion to state, right?
 It's a pretty bare minimum set of things, like don't have variables that you never use.
 That's one of them, right?
 Or don't use with or something like that, right, which is like a super old construct in JavaScript.

+### Why recommended?

 Now, there is a bunch of ESLint configs, right?
 There's standard, which I taught previously before.
 There's airbnb, which is one that I taught as well before.
 And those ones are much more opinionated.
 And so I've kind of just started using esl recommended because, again, it kind of goes along with my methodology that anytime that you introduce friction to a developers' ecosystem, they start writing codes slower because they're fighting with tools instead of writing code, right?

-So, in general, I want developers to write code however it flows into their brain, right?
-And not hinder them, and only hinder them on things that are totally necessary, right?
+So, in general, **I want developers to write code however it flows into their brain, right?
+And not hinder them, and only hinder them on things** that are totally necessary, right?
 So this will catch bugs, but it's not gonna force you to write code in a specific way.
 Does that make sense?

 And how opinionated you wanna get about that is up to you.
 Okay, so this is those, we're gonna say plugins.
 We're not gonna give it any plugins right now, but just lets go ahead and put that in there, we will put some in there later.

-ParserOptions,
+### parserOptions

-Okay, so the ecmaVersion we're gonna be using, let's do 2018.
+ParserOptions,Okay, so the ecmaVersion we're gonna be using, let's do 2018.
 So we're gonna be using the latest version of it that it understands, which is 2018.
 I don't think 2019 is quite out yet.

 SourceType.
 We're gonna be using modules, ecmaFeatures, we're gonna be using jsx, which is to true

-So, ecmaVersion 2018, this means we can use things like async/await, we can use things like things like that.
+So, ecmaVersion 2018, this means we can use things like _async/await_, we can use things like things like that.
 Module means that we're gonna be using import and export, right, es modules.
 EcmaFeatures, jsx in a second, we're gonna be writing jsx here.
 So we're just going to put that in there so it understands that.

 And then two more things down here at the bottom.
 Env, we're going to be using es6, so it's not going to choke on things like a async/await, for example.
 So, es6 true, one of them is going to be browser true.
 So this means there's going to be things like setTimeout and document and window and things like that.

 And node, cuz eventually we will be writing node later in this class.
-So, don't choke on things like HTTP and require, and things like that.
-So these are your defining global variables, okay?
-I use this ESLint file frequently, so this is a pretty good just like baseline ESLint file, it's not super opinionated.
+So, don't choke on things like HTTP and require, and things like that. **So these are your defining global variables, okay?
+I use this ESLint file frequently, so this is a pretty good just like baseline ESLint file, it's not super opinionated**.

 Okay, next thing I want you to do inside of your package.json, we're gonna put another command in here.
-And put lint, And we're going to put eslint, and we're going to put that inside of.
+And put lint,

-Quotes here, and we're going to put it in everything inside of src\*_/_.js and jsx.
+`"lint": "eslint \"src/**/*.{js,jsx}\" --quiet`

 Except we're not even gonna do jsx today in terms of pass, whatever, you can leave it like that.
 That's what my notes have.
 And then you can put in here --quiet, it's kind of noisy and quiet just kind of removes some of the noise from that.
 So, now, whenever we run ESLint, it's gonna run ESLint across our app.js file as well.